GetTerminus/terminus-ui/src/lib/src/scss/docs/spacing.md

 spacing(large, 4) // 56px
 ```

-Passing an invalid spacing will throw a Sass compile error.
+Passing an invalid spacing will throw a Sass compilation error.

 <!-- Links -->